HHS/TANF-app/scripts/README.md

 This hook runs after the ZAP API has been successfully started.

-This is needed to disable passive scanning rules which we have set to IGNORE in the ZAP configuration files.
+This is needed to disable passive scanning rules which we have set to IGNORE in the [ZAP configuration file](https://github.com/raft-tech/TANF-app/blob/raft-tdp-main/tdrs-backend/reports/zap.conf).
 Due to an unresolved issue with the scripts the HTML report generated will still include ignored passive rules so this allows us to ensure they never run and won't be present in the HTML report.